abcdesktopio/docs/opsdocs/docs/solutions/kubernetes-vdi.md

     abcdesktop.io works with any CNI plugin that supports Kubernetes NetworkPolicy: Calico, Cilium, Antrea, Flannel with NetworkPolicy enforcement.
 Cilium is recommended for its eBPF-based performance and advanced NetworkPolicy capabilities.

 ??? question "How does session persistence work across pod restarts?"
     User home directories can be backed by a PersistentVolumeClaim (NFS, HostPath, or any CSI-compatible storage class).
 Application state is preserved across session reconnections as long as the persistent volume is attached.
-The pod itself is ephemeral — only the storage layer persists.
+The pod itself is ephemeral, only the storage layer persists.

 ??? question "What is the difference between Kubernetes VDI and traditional VDI?"
     Traditional VDI uses virtual machines managed by a hypervisor (VMware, Hyper-V) and requires dedicated VDI brokering software and licensing.
 Kubernetes VDI replaces the hypervisor with the Kubernetes scheduler and runs desktop sessions as pods, eliminating the separate virtualization layer and reducing licensing cost to zero.